 SUBJECT & NO. COURSE UNITS

 NURSING 265 Fundamentals of Nursing4

-NURSING 276 Introduction to the Nursing Process

-NURSING 275A Pharmacology Part I 1

 NURSING 266 Nursing Process and Practice in the Care of the Adult Client I

+NURSING 276 Introduction to the Nursing ProcessI.5

+NURSING 275A Pharmacology Part I I

+NURSING 275B Pharmacology Part II 1

-NURSING 277 Health Assessment
+NURSING 277 Health AssessmentI.5

 KIN Any Physical Education course I

 SUBJECT & NO. COURSE UNITS

 NURSING 267 Nursing Process and Practice in the Care of Client II

 NURSING 268 Nursing Process and Practice in the Care of with Alterations in Mental Health

 NURSING 273 Role Transition 0.5

-NURSING 275B Pharmacology Part II I

 GENERAL EDUCATION REQUIREMENTS AREA C 3

 SUBJECT & NO. COURSE UNITS

-NURSING 269 Nursing Process and Practice in the Care of the Adult Client III
+NURSING 269 Nursing Process and Practice in the Care of Client III

-NURSING 271 Nursing Process and Practice in the Care of Women and the Newborn
+NURSING 271 Nursing Process and Practice in the Care of and the Newborn

-COMM 101 Oral Communication I
+COMM 101 Public Speaking 3

 SOC 1 Introduction to Sociology

 OR

 SOC 11 Race and Ethnic Relations

 OR

-ANTHRO 102 Human Ways of Life: Cultural Anthropology3
+ANTHRO 102 Human Ways of Life: Cultural Anthropolo gy3

+Fourth Semester

 SUBJECT & NO. COURSE UNITS

-NURSING 270 Nursing Process and Practice in the Ca re of Children4
+NURSING 270 Nursing Process and Practice in the Care of Children4

-NURSING 272 Nursing Process and Practice in the Ca Client IV
+NURSING 272 Nursing Process and Practice in the Care of the Adult

-NURSING 274 Role Transition II 0.5

-GENERAL EDUCATIO ON REQUIREMENTS AREA B1 3

-Total 80.6

-This course has a p prerequisite.